 As part of regular maintenance, it is a good idea to ensure your computer is regularly checked for performance issues and the following suggestions can provide you with a good starting point to help improve your computer’s performance.

-Let’s go through the basic steps I take when I want to improve performance of a computer running Windows XP.
+Let’s go through the basic steps I take when I want to improve the performance of a computer running Windows 10.

 Specific Program Performance

-If you are finding there are specific programs you use which have shown considerable performance, whilst others have remained unaffected, you need to look at the program specifics.
+If you are finding there are specific programs you use which have shown considerable performance changes, whilst others have remained unaffected, you need to look at the program specifics.
 A good example of this is email and the use of a locally installed email client.
-Microsoft Outlook is a popular choice but is also a program which should be maintained to ensure that your email files do not begin zapping performance from your overall computers performance.
+Microsoft Outlook is a popular choice but is also a program which should be maintained to ensure that your email files do not begin zapping performance from your overall computer’s performance.

 Microsoft Outlook works on the basis of storing all your email, contacts, calendar, tasks, and other associated information in a file called a .PST file.
-The PST file is often referred to as your Personal Folders File (in Outlook 2007 and earlier) or the Outlook Data File (in Outlook 2010 and higher).
+The PST file is often referred to as your Outlook Data File.
 If this file begins to grow considerably in size it can affect the performance of Microsoft Outlook when accessing any aspect of your email.

-If you find other programs are causing you an issue, you can google for specific information on how to increase performance of the particular program you are working with or simply drop me a message and I’m more than happy to assist you.
+If you find other programs are causing you an issue, you can google for specific information on how to increase the performance of the particular program you are working with.

 Below are a few tips to clean up your Outlook Data File:

 - Sort through your email and delete any emails which you no longer need to keep